Enoki Films

-Enoki Films also had a North American division, established in 1986, headquartered in the Encino area of Los Angeles, California, United States called Enoki Films USA, Inc. Enoki Films USA acted as a middle-man between Japanese companies and American licensees such as 4Kids Entertainment and Saban.
-In May 2007 their content was provided as video on demand by Internet startup ReelTime.com (worldwide except Japan).
+Enoki Films also had a North American division, Enoki Films USA, Inc., established in 1986, and headquartered in the Encino area of Los Angeles, California, United States.
+Enoki Films USA acted as a middle-man between Japanese companies and American licensees, such as 4Kids Entertainment and Saban.
+In May 2007, their content was made available as video on demand through the internet startup ReelTime.com (worldwide, except Japan).

-As of 2002 Enoki licensed anime but sub-licenses its licenses to various distributors instead of distributing them directly.
-Anime News Network wrote that "They generally only license TV shows that they hope to also license to TV broadcasters such as Cartoon Network, ABC Family and Fox Kids".
+As of 2002, Enoki licensed anime but sub-licensed these licenses to various distributors instead of distributing directly.
+According to Anime News Network, "They generally only license TV shows that they hope to also license to TV broadcasters such as Cartoon Network, ABC Family and Fox Kids".

-Some of the anime productions that were listed on Enoki's website are under alternate names and may list characters under different names as well.
-In many cases, when sub-licensed to anime home video companies, the original titles and character names have been restored.
-Enoki's translations of episode titles and scenarios may differ from those in the official release.
+Some of the anime productions listed on Enoki's website appeared under alternate names, and characters may also have been listed under different names.
+In many cases, when sub-licensed to anime home video companies, the original titles and character names were restored.
+Enoki's translations of episode titles and scenarios sometimes differed from those in the official release.

-If Enoki's series had a separate movie or direct-to-video production, it is usually not licensed by Enoki, and the film or direct-to-video production may be licensed to a separate company than the series (as is the case with the Slayers movies and OVAs and the Utena movie).
+If Enoki's series had a separate movie or direct-to-video production, Enoki usually did not license those.
+The film or direct-to-video production was often licensed to a separate company, as seen with the Slayers movies and OVAs, and the Utena movie.

-Enoki Films' North American division is now defunct, since it brought its operations to an end in 2010.
+Enoki Films' North American division ceased operations in 2010 and is now defunct.

-In addition to distributing anime, Enoki Films USA also distributed puppet shows such as Peppermint Park and Star Fleet.
+In addition to distributing anime, Enoki Films USA also distributed puppet shows, such as Peppermint Park and Star Fleet.